gary-rafferty/gary-rafferty.github.com/_posts/2021-09-09-On-Writing-Well.md

 ## The Transaction
 At the heart of all great, non-fiction writing, is a personal transaction that projects the passion and nature of the writer.
-Each of us has our own background and experiences which shapes the stores we tell.
+Each of us has our own background and experiences which shape the stories that we tell.
 Often, this is what captivates the reader.

 ## Simplicity
 The best sentences are devoid of words and jargon that do not add value.
 We should strive to distill our sentences down to the bare minimum